-In the last 10 years Guadalajara has grown into a world class epicurean destination.
-The traditional Guadalajara restaurants were established long ago but the modern side only started to flourish recently.
-What makes Guadalajara such a cool place to hang out is that balance of modern and traditional schools of thought, that you encounter everyday.
+What makes Guadalajara such a cool place to hang out is the balance of modern and traditional schools of thought, that you encounter every day.
 You see it in the architecture, how people think, but most importantly, you see it in the food.
-Some of the best food I have ever tasted comes from a family that has spent 3 generations preparing one dish.
-Then, for your next meal, you eat with a chef that has worked in the best kitchens in Europe and layers each dish with evolving flavors.
+Some of the best food I have ever tasted comes from a family that has spent 3 generations preparing one, single dish.
+Then, for your next meal, you eat with a chef that has worked in the top kitchens in Europe and applies those techniques to rare Mexican ingredients.

-Guadalajara has spellbinding traditional foods, restaurants representing most of Mexico and a booming international scene.
-All of the sudden there is world class sushi, lots of Korean BBQ, home style Lebanese, French-Vietnamese, a surplus of Argentine grills, Venezuelan, Indian a uniquely Mexican natural foods movement, among many more.
+Guadalajara has spellbinding traditional foods, restaurants representing most of Mexico, and a booming international scene.
+All of a sudden there is world-class sushi, lots of Korean BBQ, home-style Lebanese, French-Vietnamese, a surplus of Argentine grills, Venezuelan, Indian, and a uniquely Mexican natural food movement, among many more.

 I want to help you find your next great meal and I am trying to throw dozens of options at the wall to see if anything sticks.
 These are my favorite Guadalajara restaurants to eat and be entertained, and I hope you find one or two that you absolutely love.

-When considering all of the dining options available, these are the top Guadalajara restaurants that travelers should consider.
+When considering all of the dining options available, these are the top Guadalajara restaurant experiences that travelers should consider.
 There is an element of cultural identity in each of them and the food is guaranteed to be spectacular.

 Mexican markets are amazing.
-Under one roof you have a concentration of small vendors that represent local ingredients and recipes.
+Under one roof you have a large concentration of small vendors that represent local recipes and traditions.
 Whenever you get to a new town you should check out the markets.
-In Guadalajara the most important markets are Abastos (wholesale market), Alcalde (old school downtown market), Santa Tere (neighborhood style) and the Mercado del Mar in Zapopan (seafood).
+In Guadalajara, the most important markets are Abastos (wholesale market), Alcalde (old school downtown market), Santa Tere (neighborhood-style), and the Mercado del Mar in Zapopan (seafood).
 For those of us not accustomed to eating in a market the experience is visceral.
-The food is exceptional but the experience could be life changing.
+The food is exceptional but the experience could be life-changing.

 Highly regarded as the best coffee in town, palReal has become one of the most celebrated kitchens as well.
 The weekend breakfast is packed, always.
 The lonche de pancita is one of the most instagramed dishes in Guadalajara, the encacahuatadas are my personal favorite, and everything goes down better with specialty coffee.
 Make sure to buy a few bags of coffee and learn about all the parts of Mexico that grow excellent coffee.